From Amortized to Worst Case Delay in Enumeration Algorithms: Buffer Based Regularization

-\begin{corollary} There is an algorithm solving $\enum{DNF}$ in polynomial space, linear preprocessing, delay $O(n^2m^{1-\gamma})$ and space $O(n^2m)$, where $\gamma = \log_3(2)$, $n$ is the number of variables of the formula and $m$ its number of terms. \end{corollary} \begin{proof} The algorithm of~\cite{capelli2020enumerating} enumerates all models with average delay $O(nm^{1-\gamma})$ and the space used is just the representation of the DNF formula by a trie in space $O(mn)$.
-We apply Theorem~\ref{th:self-reduction} to this algorithm.
-We have a bound on the incremental delay, the space used and the number of solutions, hence we can use Theorem~\ref{th:geometric} to do the amortization without overhead in the method of Theorem~\ref{th:self-reduction}.
-The auxiliary queue used in Theorem~\ref{th:self-reduction} is of size $n^2m$, since the path time is $nm$.
-The number of models is bounded by $2^n$, hence the delay obtained by amortization is $O(n^2m^{1-\gamma})$ and the space $O(n^2m)$, which proves the theorem. \end{proof}
+\begin{corollary} There is an algorithm solving $\enum{DNF}$ with preprocessing $O(mn)$, delay $O(m^{1-\log_3(2)}n)$ and space $O(mn)$. \end{corollary} \begin{proof} The algorithm of~\cite{capelli2021enumerating} enumerates all models with average delay $O(m^{1-\log_3(2)}n)$.
+The space used is the representation of the DNF formula by a trie, that is $O(mn)$.
+The path time is the cost of modifying the trie along a branch of the flashlight, that is $O(mn)$.
+The size of a solution is $n$.
+We apply Theorem~\ref{th:self-reduction} to this algorithm to prove the result. \end{proof}

-An adaptation of the same algorithm has an average logarithmic delay for monotone DNF, and is thus in strong polynomial delay by Theorem~\ref{th:self-reduction}.
-It improves dramatically on the \emph{preprocessing, space and delay} of the only algorithm in strong polynomial delay for monotone DNF given in~\cite{capelli2020enumerating}.
+For monotone DNF formulas, Theorem~$13$ of~\cite{capelli2021enumerating} gives a flashlight search with an average delay $O(n)$.
+Hence, we obtain an algorithm with delay $O(n)$ listing the models of monotone DNF formulas by Theorem~\ref{th:self-reduction}.
+It gives an algorithm having an exponentially better delay, preprocessing and space usage than the algorithm given by Theorem~$12$ of~\cite{capelli2021enumerating}.

-\begin{corollary} There is an algorithm solving $\enum{DNF}$ on monotone formulas in polynomial space, linear preprocessing and strong polynomial delay. \end{corollary}
+\begin{corollary} There is an algorithm solving $\enum{DNF}$ on monotone formulas with preprocessing $O(mn)$, delay $O(n)$ and space $O(mn)$. \end{corollary}

-However, we have not proved that $\enum{DNF} \in \SDelayP$, and the DNF Enumeration Conjecture, which states that $\enum{DNF} \notin \SDelayP$ still seems credible.
-Theorem~\ref{th:geometric} shows that this conjecture can be restated in terms of incremental delay, showing that the conjectured hardness should rely on the incremental delay and not the delay.

-\begin{conjecture} Problem $\enum{DNF}$ cannot be solved in polynomial space and incremental delay $p(n)$, where $p$ is a polynomial and $n$ is the number of variables of the input DNF. \end{conjecture}